stonepros/stone/doc/stone-volume/lvm/prepare.rst

           a single-call way, please see :ref:`ceph-volume-lvm-create`

-To help identify volumes, the process of preparing a volume (or volumes) to work with Ceph, the tool will assign a few pieces of metadata information using :term:`LVM tags`.
+To help identify volumes, the process of preparing a volume (or volumes) to work with Stone, the tool will assign a few pieces of metadata information using :term:`LVM tags`.

-:term:`LVM tags` makes volumes easy to discover later, and help identify them as part of a Ceph system, and what role they have (journal, filestore, bluestore, etc...)
+:term:`LVM tags` makes volumes easy to discover later, and help identify them as part of a Stone system, and what role they have (journal, filestore, bluestore, etc...)

 Although :term:`bluestore` is the default, the back end can be specified with: